HarryLiu2003/Navi_CFCI/docs/cloud_run_iam_routing.md

 ## API Gateway Authentication

-The API Gateway uses JWT-based authentication via middleware to protect endpoints and pass user information to backend services.
+The API Gateway uses JWT-based authentication via middleware to protect endpoints.
+It validates tokens issued by the frontend (NextAuth.js) and passes user information securely to backend services.

 ### Authentication Flow

-1. Frontend obtains a JWT from NextAuth.js
+1. Frontend (NextAuth.js) obtains a JWT after successful user login.
-2. Frontend includes the JWT in the Authorization header
+2. Frontend includes the JWT in the `Authorization: Bearer <token>` header for requests to the API Gateway.
+3. API Gateway's authentication middleware (`app/middleware/auth.py`) intercepts the request.
-3. API Gateway validates the JWT
+4. The middleware validates the JWT signature and expiry using a shared secret key.
-4. User ID is extracted and forwarded to backend services
+5. If valid, the user ID (from the `sub` claim) is extracted from the token payload and made available to the route handler.
+6. If invalid or missing, an appropriate HTTP error (e.g., 401 Unauthorized) is returned for protected routes.

 ### Code Structure